SQream/sqream_docs/index.rst

          :ref:`connect_to_tableau`
      -
+         :ref:`troubleshooting` guide

          :ref:`information_for_support`

-         :ref:`troubleshooting`

 .. rubric:: Need help?

 If you couldn't find what you're looking for, we're always happy to help.
-Visit `SQream's support portal <https://support.sqream.com>`_ for additional support.
+Visit `SQream's support portal <https://sqream.atlassian.net/servicedesk/>`_ for additional support.

-.. rubric:: Looking for the old documentation?
+.. rubric:: Looking for older versions?

 If you're looking for an older version of the documentation, versions 1.10 through 2019.2.1 are available at http://previous.sqream.com .